ibm-cloud-docs/containers/cluster-create-classic.md

 ## Prerequisites
 {: #classic-cluster-prereqs}

-{{site.data.keyword.openshiftlong_notm}} clusters can be created created with a public only or both a public and private service endpoint.
+Kubernetes clusters can be created created with a public only or both a public and private service endpoint.
 Public service endpoints can't be disabled.
-Therefore, you can't convert a public {{site.data.keyword.redhat_openshift_notm}} cluster to a private one.
+Therefore, you can't convert a public Kubernetes cluster to a private one.
 If you want to create a Classic cluster with a private service endpoint enabled, you must [enable VRF](/docs/account?topic=account-vrf-service-endpoint&interface=ui#vrf) & [service endpoints](/docs/account?topic=account-vrf-service-endpoint&interface=ui#service-endpoint).
 If you want a private-only cluster, consider creating a VPC cluster.
 {: important}

 ## Creating a classic cluster in the console